xmhafiz/laravel-multitenant-example/readme.md

 # Example on Multi Tenant Database using [orchestral/tenanti](https://github.com/orchestral/tenanti)

-Simple project to create users, where each users will have its own database.
-The database contains tasks and logs table.
+A simple Laravel 5.4 project with multi tenant capabilites.
+In this project we will create users, where each users will have its own database.
+The tenant's database contains tasks and logs table.

 ## Step 1: Installation
+Originally written in orchestral/tenanti.

 ### Version Compatibility

 Laravel  | Tenanti